 Honestly, that choice is up to you!
 While the recipe below is written as a suggestion, you hold the key to making the final decision.
 You can spice it up and add jalapenos or keep it mellow without.
 Whatever you and your taste buds want, you can make it happen.

-How long do you cook the pinto beans in the slow cooker or crock-pot?
+How long do you cook the pinto beans and ham hock in the slow cooker or crock-pot?

 This recipe is one recipe that you’ll actually crave!
 Perfect for a chilly day, or just when you have the hankering for a delicious and hearty meal!

 You may also like this Cast Iron Skillet cowboy Pinto Beans Recipe: